NoRedInk/ruby-style-guide/README.md

   ```

 * <a name="no-rescue-modifiers"></a>
   Avoid using `rescue` in its modifier form.
+An exception can be made for
+  assignment of the error.
 <sup>[[link](#no-rescue-modifiers)]</sup>

   ```Ruby